iszczesniak/cpp/memory/index.md

 (materialized) from the local variable.
 Move-initialization is more efficient than copy-initialization because the local variable will soon be destroyed -- it's called the *implicit move* (we'll get to it).
-The returned prvalue is materialized in the local variable of function `main`.
+The returned prvalue is materialized into the local variable of function `main`.
 Function `f` is in full control of its local variable, and so it can elide the move initialization (i.e., calling the move constructor, where the source object is the local variable of